pitosalas/teamation/README.md

 ###### _Professor Side_
 1. edit profile, view all courses, add a course (generate a 6 digit pin for students to use), delete a course
 2. input course settings: maximum/minimum member in a group, preference weights for group creation
-3. upload a csv with student name and email to enroll all students to a class
+3. upload a csv with student name and email to enroll all students to a class (Attention: The uploaded files should be in specific formats.
+Please download the sample file for reference.
+The default password of student accounts is their password.)
 4. Create Groups Based on Projects
-   * Professor can upload project and its descriptions with csv
+   * Professor can upload project and its descriptions with csv.
+(Attention: The uploaded files should be in specific formats.
+Please download the sample file for reference.)
    * Project Brainstorm: add a Project to project lists, mark projects as active projects, edit, delete projects
    * Project Voting: display onhold and active projects with number of first, second, third votes (only active projects will be used to be assigned with students)
    * Choose group division